moj-analytical-services/rpackage_training/README.md

 **Exercise A1:**
 1) Place a copy of crimedata.csv into your package Rstudio folder.
 Amend the gitignore file to also include the code in the ukdatascience [gitignore template](https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore).
 After committing and pushing to github.com and refreshing your github.com repository page can you see crimedata.csv there?
 2) Now specify crimedata.csv as a file not to be ignored at the end of the gitignore file (it doesn't actually contain sensitive data).
 After pushing to github.com can you now see it?

+## A2.
+Adding data in rda format

+While no sensitive data should be stored in the package, it is helpful to include some non-sensitive data to make the development of functions and package testing easier.
+Where the data are sensitive, fake data should be generated instead.

+Any data included within the package should be in the form of a minimal tidy data set, as these are easy to manipulate, model and visualise.
+Tidy datasets have a specific structure; each variable being a column, each observation a row, and each type of observational unit a table (so for example data relating to offenders and offender managers would be stored in separate tables).
+More information about tidy data can be found [here](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).

+The best way to store the data inside the package is as an .rda file, which stores the data in a format native to R. Compared with keeping the data in a .csv file, this format:

+- Is faster to restore the data to R
+- Keeps R specific information encoded in the data (e.g. attributes, variable types)

+To create a nice .rda file from your .csv file:

+1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command:

+        usethis::use_data_raw()

+2. Place the raw data into 'data-raw/'

+3. Open the R script 'DATASET.R' in 'data-raw/' that has automatically been created by step 1.
+This can then be amended to read in the raw data and put them into 'data/' as an .rda object.
+The relevent code is:

+        crimes_raw_data <- read.csv("your_package_directory_path/crimedata.csv", check.names = TRUE)
+        usethis::use_data(crimes_raw_data)
+        rm(crimes_raw_data)

+4. Run the R script.
+The folder 'data' should now have been created that contains the object crimes_raw_data.rda

+Alternatively, if the data is already loaded into your local environment, to create RData you can simply use

+        save(crimes_raw_data, file = "directory_path/crimes_raw_data.Rda")

+This R script could be developed.
+For instance:
+1. If some processing of the data is needed this could be added e.g. to make a variable of class factor
+2. If the .rda file needs to be updated when the input raw dataset is changed, then add an overwrite=TRUE to the use_data function e.g. usethis::use_data(raw, overwrite = TRUE)

+To see the effect of changes made to the package, the following code needs to be run.
+All the changes made to the code will now be in memory:

+    devtools::load_all()

+**Exercise A2:**
+1) Make an .rda file of 'crimesdata.csv' (which is already in tidy data format) by following the above steps and give it the user friendly name 'crimes_raw_data'.
+2) Amend crimesdata_pub.Rmd so that it now runs using the .rda file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimes_raw_data) line.
+3) Lastly, commit all your changes to git and then push them to github.com.

+## A3.
+Adding documentation about package data

+Documentation can be added for datasets within a package by creating an data.R file.
+You can view an example [data.R file](https://github.com/DCMSstats/eesectors/blob/master/R/data.R) from the eesectors package; this makes use of the package roxygen2 to automatically turn the formatted comments into nice looking documentation.

+Looking at the first 22 rows you can see a title, subtitle, the format of the data, a description of each of the variables, the source location, keywords and lastly what the data object is called (within speech marks; so if the documentation is about crimes_raw_data.rda then "crimes_raw_data").

+After adding or amending documentation in an .R file, the following command can be used to generate a more complicated code (.Rd) file in the man folder, which then enables users to view nice looking documentation through the help facility:

+    devtools::document()

+The documentation for the data object can then be viewed in the help facility using the usual command i.e.:

+    ?objectname

+Documenting functions is covered in [section 15](#15-documenting-functions).
+There is also a separate [R Packages section about documenting datasets](https://r-pkgs.org/data.html#sec-documenting-data) which you may want to look at.

+**Exercise A3:** Create an data.R file in your R folder and paste in the first 22 rows from the example eesectors package [data.R file](https://github.com/DCMSstats/eesectors/blob/master/R/data.R).
+Amend the contents, generate nice looking documentation, and then take a look at it (using the help facility).
+Lastly, commit all your changes to git and then push them to github.com.